lbastigk/Nebulite/doc/Commands.md

 ```
 Requires that the current JSON value is of type array.
-If the value is not an array, the transformation fails
+If the value is not an array, the transformation fails.
 Accepts an optional user-defined error message as additional arguments.
 Usage: |requireTypeArray -> {value,<Returns false if not array>}
 ```